Test result date: 2022-07-23

 Green bar

-Percentages found in healthy people in our database
+Range of the most common scores among healthy people in our database

 Max